-- it is very important to take [Nationally Completed Name] before and after the operation exactly at the times you have been told by your doctor. - If your operation involves a catheter or injection into your spinal column (e.g. for epidural or spinal anaesthesia or pain reduction): - it is very important to take [Nationally Completed Name] exactly at the times you have been told by your doctor - tell your doctor immediately if you get numbness or weakness of your legs or problems with your bowel or bladder after the end of anaesthesia, because urgent care is necessary.
+- it is very important to take [Product Name] before and after the operation exactly at the times you have been told by your doctor. - If your operation involves a catheter or injection into your spinal column (e.g. for epidural or spinal anaesthesia or pain reduction): - it is very important to take [Product Name] before and after the injection or removal of the catheter exactly at the times you have been told by your doctor - tell your doctor immediately if you get numbness or weakness of your legs or problems with your bowel or bladder after the end of anaesthesia, because urgent care is necessary.